jvincze84/jvincze84.github.io/docs/Blog/2021/12/11/Centralised_Backup_With_Borg.md

 Ok.
 It works well.

 !!! warning
     Please keep your private key safe.
 Since this is a demo environment I don't care much the security.
-I'm storngly recommend to use individual keys for each host.
+I storngly recommend to use individual keys for each host.
 This post is not about ssh key management, but Borg backup.

 !!! info
     I'm using the `root` user on the clients, bacuse only the `root` account has access to the directories I want to backup.